 The community we serve

-Greene County and the surrounding rural areas of upstate New York face persistent challenges of poverty, limited services, and food insecurity.
-Rural residents often live miles from grocery stores or food banks without reliable transportation, leaving low-income families, seniors, people with disabilities, and immigrants struggling to access consistent, nutritious food.
+Greene County and the surrounding rural areas of upstate New York face persistent challenges related to poverty, limited services, and food insecurity.
+Many rural residents live miles from grocery stores or food pantries without reliable transportation, leaving low-income families, seniors, people with disabilities, and immigrant households struggling to access consistent, nutritious food.

-According to Feeding America, 12.1% of Greene County residents—about 5,750 people—were food insecure in 2023.
-Of these, 63% live below 200% of the SNAP threshold, meaning they are at the highest risk of hunger.
-The county faces an annual food budget shortfall of more than $4 million, leaving families, children, and seniors without sufficient resources to meet their nutritional needs.
+According to Feeding America, 12.1% of Greene County residents — approximately 5,750 people — experienced food insecurity in 2023.
+Of those individuals, 63% lived at or below 200% of the Federal Poverty Level, placing them at heightened risk of hunger.
+The county faces an estimated annual food budget shortfall of more than $4 million, leaving families, children, and seniors without sufficient resources to meet their nutritional needs.

-Rising food and fuel costs, coupled with limited local employment opportunities, further strain household budgets.
-For too many neighbors, the nearest grocery store is out of reach, and the available options are both limited and costly.
+Rising food and fuel costs, coupled with limited local employment opportunities, continue to strain household budgets.
+For many of our neighbors, the nearest grocery store remains out of reach, and available options are both limited and costly.

-The barriers to food access in our community are not only economic but also logistical.
-Families in scattered towns often lack public transportation, and seniors or people with disabilities may be unable to travel long distances or carry heavy food boxes.
-These structural obstacles leave the most vulnerable at greatest risk.
+The barriers to food access in our region are not only economic but also logistical.
+Families living in dispersed towns often lack public transportation, and seniors or individuals with disabilities may be unable to travel long distances or carry heavy food boxes.
+These structural obstacles leave the most vulnerable at the greatest risk.

 2025 MONTHLY STATISTICS